lukechampine/adiantum/README.md

 To use Adiantum for disk encryption, simply set the tweak equal to the disk sector index.
-For example, to encrypt *n* consecutive 4096-byte sectors, increment the tweak by 1 after encrypting the each sector.
+For example, to encrypt *n* consecutive 4096-byte sectors, increment the tweak by 1 after encrypting each sector.

 It is important to understand the threat model for disk encryption.
 Specifically, disk encryption is most effective when the attacker only sees one